 Another example, for IROFS valves that are in the nuclear material flow path, consider: correct positions as required by procedure, motive force is available to operate the valve, locking devices are installed correctly as required, and local and remote position indications are functional.

+Another example, for HF alarms and automatic shutdown system designated as IROFS, consider verifying that the functional, calibration tests are being conducted and when there are deficiencies identified that they are addressed promptly.

 Administrative IROFS may have associated hardware components that also require functional testing.
 Consider whether management measures adequately address such hardware components.
 An example of this is an alarm that instigates operator action.
 While the operator’s actions may be the designated IROFS, receiving the appropriate management measures to test the operator’s ability to perform his/her required action, the functionality of the alarm should also be tested as the success of the IROFS depends on the operability of the alarm.

 Verify that the management measures are being performed satisfactorily and as required, at an established frequency, and that written documentation exists to direct the performance of the management measure, i.e. surveillance, and that failures of the management measure are appropriately corrected and documented in the corrective action program and/or through incident investigations, as required.
 For any management measure failures that are identified during inspection, determine whether the failure resulted in a failed or degraded IROFS or safety control, and confirm that the licensee is still meeting performance requirements.
-Consider contacting the project inspector and/or NMSS/ inspection program risk and reliability analyst, or licensing project manager to obtain additional guidance regarding the significance of a potential failure to meet the associated performance requirements.
+Consider contacting the project inspector and/or NMSS/DFM inspection program risk and reliability analyst, or licensing project manager to obtain additional guidance regarding the significance of a potential failure to meet the associated performance requirements.

 In the license application, ISA Summary, and/or safety basis documentation, requirements to maintain proper configuration management of the facility IROFS and process safety controls are defined.
 These may include uncredited controls, assumptions, and/or bounding cases.

-For the selected IROFS, safety controls, and the associated management measures, verify that procedures, maintenance, functional testing, surveillances, and drawings are current and in accordance with the licensee’s configuration management requirements.
+For the selected IROFS, safety controls, and the associated management measures, verify that procedures, maintenance, functional testing, surveillances, process safety information, and drawings are current and in accordance with the licensee’s configuration management requirements.
 Review the licensee’s reliability evaluation of equipment failures to confirm the equipment reliability remains within the assumed reliability stated in the ISA.

 Requirements should be documented for measurement control.
 Measurement techniques employed should be identified and the technical basis for their validity verified.
 Confirm that replacement parts for safety controls systems, as they relate to the selected items in 02.01, are controlled according to the licensee’s program requirements, and have been approved for use in the safety analyses.